-Azerbaijan profile - Timeline - BBC News
+Azerbaijan profile - Timeline

 2007 January - Azerbaijani state oil company stops pumping oil to Russia in dispute over energy prices.

-2008 March - The worst fighting in recent years breaks out in Nagorno-Karabakh.
+2008 March - Fighting breaks out in Nagorno-Karabakh.
 Azerbaijan and Armenia accuse each other of starting the clashes, which leave several dead on each side.

 Ilham Aliyev re-elected